simon-ritchie/apysc/docstring_markdowns/apysc/_type/disable_value_modification_mixin.md

 ### `disable_value_modification` method docstring

 Disable a value modification.
 This method is useful when you want to prevent the value modification (e.g., the value updating with the `value` property).
-This is recommended to call this method at the constructor or after the instantiation.
+Calling this method after the instantiation is recommended.

 ### `raise_if_value_modification_is_disabled` method docstring